me-md/me-md/README.md

 <p align="center">
   <img src="https://i.ibb.co/rkRkYMS/github-banner.png" /><br>
-  MeMD is a React Native App allowing a user to self diagnosis medical conditions and find the closest specialists.
 </p>
+# MeMD

+**MeMD** is a mobile platform that allows users to self diagnosis potential medical conditions and find the closest specialists that accept their insurance plan.
+MeMD can help you have a more informed conversation with your doctor.

-### Table of Contents
+## Table of Contents

 <!--ts-->
    * [Table of Contents](#table-of-contents)